EdgeLake/edgelake.github.io/docs/getting_started/fast_deployment.md

 ## Commands & Queries

 <ul><b>Operator Commands</b>
-    <li>To see the data stream to the node
+    <li>To see the data streams on a node
         <pre class="code-frame"><code class="language-anylog">get streaming</code></pre>
     </li>
     <li>View the list of tables